 Why Millennials and Gen Z Are Throwing More Parties Than Ever

-I have been watching this trend closely, and I think it represents one of the most significant cultural shifts in social life over the past decade.
-It is not just about having fun (though it is definitely that, too).
-It is about reclaiming something that got lost along the way.
+I have been watching this trend closely, and I think it is one of the most significant cultural shifts in social life over the past decade.
+Yes, it is about having fun.
+But underneath that, people are reclaiming something that quietly got lost along the way.

 The Numbers Tell the Story